joey-qytyku/OS-90-fixed/docs/kernel.md

 # Toolchain and Compiling

 A GCC-compatile toolchain is required.
-CLANG may by possible, but a GCC cross compiler or DJGPP is prefferable.
-A unix environment is currently a requirement as well.

 Dependencies include:
 * bochs